crbnk/OpenOLPart/README.md

 Each job is instantiated in a separate container, we use _docker_ to create containers.
 Please run _Dockerfile_ to create the containers.
 >The open-loop load generators for LC jobs are provided by Tailbench itself.
-All the load generators use exponential inter-arrival time distributions to simulate a Poisson process, where requests are sent continuously and independently at a constant average rate.
+All the load generators use exponential inter-arrival time distributions to simulate a Poisson process, where requests are sent continuously and independently at a constant average rate.

 Then we record all evaluated jobs' docker ppid (as shown as _APP_DOCKER_PPID_ in file _run_and_get_config.py_ ).